FRCTeam3255/NURDVision/README.md

 # NURDVision
 SuperNURDs implementation of vision co-processing on the Jetson TK1

+This is the runnable program and setup of NURDVision, to see a simple implementation example on an FRC Robot visit:

+**(Coming Soon)** [NURDVisionRobot GitHub]

 Major resource used - [SMblyRequired](https://github.com/SMblyRequired/Computer-Vision-2017)

 ## Table of contents